Raptors trade OG Anunoby to Knicks for RJ Barrett, 2nd-rounder

 NBA sportsbooks show the Toronto Raptors with 24th-ranked odds to win this season’s championship.
 Oddsmakers are giving better odds to the Indiana Pacers, Atlanta Hawks, and Orlando Magic.

-- Raptors trade OG Anunoby to Knicks for RJ Barrett, Immanual Quickley, and a 2024 2nd-rounder
+- Raptors trade OG Anunoby to Knicks for RJ Barrett, Immanuel Quickley, and a 2024 2nd-rounder

 - College Basketball: #2 Kansas Vs Wichita State Odds, Predictions, And Best Bets